amitxv/PC-Tuning/docs/post-install.md

 - Open CMD and enter the commands below

-    - Remove Chromium Microsoft Edge (if present)
+    - Remove Chromium Microsoft Edge (legacy version will be removed in a later step if it is present)

         ```bat
         if exist "C:\Program Files (x86)\Microsoft\Edge\Application" (for /f "delims=" %a in ('where /r "C:\Program Files (x86)\Microsoft\Edge\Application" *setup.exe*') do ("%a" --uninstall --system-level --verbose-logging --force-uninstall))